sustrik/libdill/man/chsend.md

 the message requested from the channel.
 Otherwise, both peers fail with **EMSGSIZE** error.

-If there's no receiver for the message, the function block until one shows up or until the deadline expires.
+If there's no receiver for the message, the function blocks until one shows up or until the deadline expires.

 **ch**: The channel.